Tug Valley defeats Cameron 63-45 to claim first girls' state title in school history

 The seniors she referred to are May and Newsome who each finished their Tug Valley careers in fine fashion.

 May recorded another double-double in the title game netting 15 points and grabbing 11 rebounds.
-She averaged 12 points and 13 rebounds per game for the tournament.
+She averaged 12 points and 13 rebounds per game for the tournament while playing tough defense in the paint against 6'1" post players in Cameron's Van Tassell and Tucker County's Kadie Colebank in the semifinals.

 Both May and Newsome said that they have been eyeing the 2021 season, which was the first of two trial years of the WVSSAC's new 4-class system, as their chance to make a run at the school's first girls state title.